-In certain “emergency” situations, the Attorney General may suspend any registration simultaneously with the institution of proceedings where he or she finds that there is an “imminent danger to the public health or safety”2.
-Therefore, if you refuse to voluntarily surrender your DEA registration, the DEA will be required to submit an order to show cause and provide you with an opportunity for a hearing.
+In certain “emergency” situations, the Attorney General may suspend any registration simultaneously with the institution of proceedings where he or she finds that there is an “imminent danger to the public health or safety.”
+Therefore, if you refuse to voluntarily surrender your DEA controlled substance registration certificate, the DEA will be required to submit an order to show cause and provide you with an opportunity for a hearing.

-As a result of the OIG’s review, it is clear why DEA agents routinely try to convince registrants that they should surrender their DEA registration voluntarily and waive their right to a hearing.
+As a result of the OIG’s review, it is clear why DEA agents routinely try to convince registrants they should surrender their DEA registration voluntarily and waive their right to a hearing.
 Given the extreme backlog of cases pending adjudication, a practitioner may continue prescribing until final adjudication by the agency is completed.
-As noted above, this could take over a year.
+As noted, this could take over a year.

 If the Agency proceeds with an immediate suspension order, the significant delays in DEA adjudication could impact the practitioner negatively.
-In 2012, the DEA took 459 days to adjudicate an immediate suspension order5.
-However, when faced with the choice of voluntary surrender without a hearing and immediate suspension, the practitioner should almost always exercise their right to due process and request a hearing, because:
+In 2012, the DEA took 459 days to adjudicate an immediate suspension order.
+However, when faced with the choice of voluntary DEA registration surrender without a hearing and immediate suspension, the practitioner should almost always exercise their right to due process and request a hearing, because:

 - there is a chance that the DEA will not file an immediate suspension order; and,